Which services are provided?

 How long does printing take?

-How do I send a job to the Copy Center?
+How do I request a job with the Copy Center?

 Is a sample of my job helpful?

 A sample will ensure accuracy, especially with specific logos, fonts and colors.

 Why do the printed colors look different from the colors I see on my screen?